pprahul/Vital-SEP/README.md

 Output: From the list of Sensor configurations arranged in ascending order based on number and complexity of vitals, choose the first configuration S<sub>min</sub> for which AUROC obtained in module 1 and corresponding lead time are greater than or equal to their respective threshold values AUC<sub>min</sub>  and L<sub>min</sub>.

 ### Setup and runtime
-Modules 1,2 and 3 are run once at the setup time and the 15 best performing pre-trained and validated models corresponding to 15 sensor configurations are also provided in the repository.
+Modules 1,2 and 3 are run once at the setup time and a subset of the best performing pre-trained and validated models corresponding to various sensor configurations are also provided in the [repository](https://github.com/pprahul/Tele-SEP/tree/main/trained-models/XGBoost).
 During runtime, the following algorithm is used to predict sepsis for a new patient.

 Parameters:
 	Patient’s wearable sensor configuration S<sub>p</sub>